-When I received an e-mail from Trevor Nace in November 2017 asking for a short article for Science Trends, I was happy and excited.
+When I received an e-mail from Science Trends in November 2017 asking for a short article for Science Trends, I was happy and excited.
 Luckily, I hate procrastinating and have amazing time-management skills; no, not really, haha.
 Thus, I managed to complete the short article only now, many months later.

 The three Science Trends example articles that I have seen are in “long abstract,” or, in other words, “paper summary” format.
 Well, I do not want to follow that path.
 I want to use more casual language in this short article in the hope that I can reach out to a few more readers, which is a quite significant difference in science, haha.

 Considering the delay in writing the article and the casual language of it, I have no idea if Dr. Nace would be kind enough to publish it.
 Well, if you are reading the article, thanks to you, Dr. Nace.
 Otherwise, I am completely aware of the fact that the blame is on me.
 I am still hopeful though, because it says, “Opinions expressed are solely the authors and do not express the views or opinions of Science Trends nor the author’s institution,” at the end of every article.
 Thus, I can only humiliate myself, haha.

 Starting with my Ph.D., my research focus is on managing/controlling/regulating the level of an important variable in a system aiming to improve its dynamics (i.e., its behavior) over time.
 This variable can be the number of items in an inventory, the number of people working in a department, production capacity, the density of blood-glucose, the amount of love in someone’s heart, the distance between two objects, the velocity of a train — everything really.
 I perceive systems as a collection of levels, in other words, accumulations.
 Wherever I look, levels present themselves to me.

 Let’s consider an inventory.
 According to my knowledge, the best way to manage the level of this inventory is to consider the following while placing orders:

 - The current level of the inventory

 - The ideal level of the inventory